Blokz101/Obsidian-Vault/Passion Projects/Mami's bench expansion project.md

 **June 10th 2022 - 04:35:22 pm**
 Cut the three deck planks and took an ice cream break with my family.

+**June 10th 2022 - 04:46:02 pm**
+Finished cutting the sides supports for the deck planks